joelkuiper/PathoLens/README.md

 Why this could work:

 1. **Transformers attend over tokens.** Encoding the biology as a few learned embeddings lets the model attend to it at every layer, without adding a separate classifier head.
-2. **The conditioning is informative.** `alt – ref` captures a local perturbation signal, and protein embeddings inject coarse functional context.
+2. **The conditioning is informative.** `alt – ref` captures a local perturbation signal; the GO vector encodes broad functional context; protein embeddings inject finer structural detail when available.
 3. **Probabilities fall out naturally.** The target is literally a vocabulary word, so we can score `log P("Benign")` vs `log P("Pathogenic")` directly.

 This is not a claim that the approach *works*.
 It’s a test of whether modest, structured biological signal, inserted in a way that matches how transformers operate, can move the needle on a hard classification task.